Haddonfield, NJ DWI Defense Lawyer

 - Any other signs that your coordination, reaction time, or mental ability is affected.

-Police use procedures called “field sobriety tests” as another “proof” of your intoxication.
+Police use procedures called “field sobriety tests” as “proof” of your intoxication.
 These tests may include following an object with your eyes, standing on one leg, or walking a straight line.
-Your performance on these tests may work as evidence in court, alongside breath or blood test results, to prove your intoxication.
-These tests are not always very scientific, and may be challenged in court.
+Your performance on these tests does not usually work as evidence in court.
+These tests are extremely simple, if not downright crude.
+The results may provide the police with reasonable suspicion to continue investigating or probable cause to arrest.
+However, the horizontal gaze nystagmus test, which tests the movement of your eyes, is only admissible for probable cause hearings.
+Most other field tests are admissible evidence at your trial.
+Instead, breath or blood test results can be used in court to prove your intoxication.

 A second DWI (of either type) can carry a fine of $500-$1,000, 48 hours to 90 days in jail, and a 2-year license suspension – plus 30 days of community service.
 For a third or subsequent DWI, you face a $1,000 fine, at least 180 days in jail, and a 10-year license suspension.